San Antonio Dental Implants

 Learn More About the Cost of Dental Implants

 Why Should I Visit New Image Dentistry for Dental Implants?

 At New Image Dentistry, you know you have a skilled general dentist and dental team you can trust, but what about performing an advanced procedure like dental implant placement and restoration?
-Dr. Wylie, Dr. Gonzalez, and visiting specialists have advanced training and years of experience placing dental implants, so you can receive this complex procedure from a dentist and team you already trust with all of your dentistry needs.
+Dr. Klepper, Dr. Gonzalez, and visiting specialists have advanced training and years of experience placing dental implants, so you can receive this complex procedure from a dentist and team you already trust with all of your dentistry needs.
 Additionally, patients benefit from receiving their entire implant supported tooth replacement procedure from start to finish in one office.
 The seamless process saves patients time and reduces the stress of working with multiple dental offices’ schedules, insurance policies, and financing options.
 Instead, your trusted New Image Dentistry team is there for you from start to finish, making the dental implant supported tooth replacement process completely pain and stress free.